Year-End Financial Planning For Rental Property Owners

 Would your documentation be sufficient if you were audited?

 Your records must support your reported income and expenses.
-If you’re audited, you must be able to substantiate elements of your expenses to prove that they are deductible.
-Are you confident that your records are sufficient?
-If not, your advisor can help you identify and correct any weak spots in your books.
+If the IRS audits you, you must be able to substantiate elements of your expenses to prove that they are deductible.

 Maximize Your Deductions

-When your books are in order, you’ll know what your cash flow situation is, where you have room left in your budget, and what funds you have to work with.
+When your books are in order, you’ll know your cash flow situation, where you have room left in your budget, and what funds you have to work with.
 And your tax advisor may suggest increasing your spending before the end of the year to keep you in a certain tax bracket or decrease your tax liability.
-If so, consider these options to maximize your deductions for this year.

 For cash basis businesses, paying bills early—like paying January’s bills in December—will increase your expenditures for the current year.
 If those costs are for deductible goods or services, you’ll increase your deductions for this year.